Privy Council Agency

 Harcus Sinclair LLP is authorised to act as a Privy Council agent on behalf of law firms from offshore Commonwealth jurisdictions and other Crown dependencies for which the Judicial Committee of the Privy Council is the final court of appeal.
 In recent years the firm has handled appeals from most of the major offshore jurisdictions, in keeping with its extensive contentious and non-contentious offshore trusts practice.

 The firm aims to provide an efficient and economical service to offshore law firms.
 Henry Hickman, who runs this part of the practice, has acted in over 40 appeals and applications for permission to appeal to the Privy Council covering a wide range of legal issues and from most of the offshore jurisdictions.
-Recent highlights include acting in five appeals that were heard in October and November 2017, four of which were won (with judgment still awaited on the fifth).
+Recent highlights include acting in five appeals that were heard in October and November 2017, four of which were won outright, and the fifth in part.

 We are happy to act as Privy Council agents in both civil and criminal cases both for appellants and respondents.
 Amongst the high profile appeals in which the firm has acted are:

-- Investec Trust (Guernsey) Ltd & others v Glenalla Properties Ltd and others (Guernsey) (“The Tchenguiz appeals”)
+- Investec Trust (Guernsey) Ltd & others v Glenalla Properties Ltd and others UKPC 7 (Guernsey) (“The Tchenguiz Discretionary Trust appeals”)

 - Crociani & others v Crociani & others UKPC 40 (Jersey)